Madagascar: Biodiversity and conservation

 Invasive species have likewise been introduced by human populations.
 Following the 2014 discovery in Madagascar of the Asian common toad, a relative of a toad species that has severely harmed wildlife in Australia since the 1930s, researchers warned the toad could "wreak havoc on the country's unique fauna."
 Habitat destruction and hunting have threatened many of Madagascar's endemic species or driven them to extinction.
 The island's elephant birds, a family of endemic giant ratites, became extinct in the 17th century or earlier, most probably because of human hunting of adult birds and poaching of their large eggs for food.
 Numerous giant lemur species vanished with the arrival of human settlers to the island, while others became extinct over the course of the centuries as a growing human population put greater pressures on lemur habitats and, among some populations, increased the rate of lemur hunting for food.
-A July 2012 assessment found that the exploitation of natural resources since 2009 has had dire consequences for the island's wildlife: 90 percent of lemur species were found to be threatened with extinction, the highest proportion of any mammalian group.
+A July 2012 assessment found that the exploitation of natural resources since 2009 has had dire consequences for the island's wildlife: 90% of lemur species were found to be threatened with extinction, the highest proportion of any mammalian group.
 Of these, 23 species were classified as critically endangered.
-By contrast, a previous study in 2008 had found only 38 percent of lemur species were at risk of extinction.
 A 2023 study published in Nature Communications found that 120 of the 219 mammal species only found on Madagascar are threatened with extinction.

-In 2003, Ravalomanana announced the Durban Vision, an initiative to more than triple the island's protected natural areas to over 60000 km2 or 10 percent of Madagascar's land surface.
+In 2003, Ravalomanana announced the Durban Vision, an initiative to more than triple the island's protected natural areas to over 60000 km2 or 10% of Madagascar's land surface.
 As of 2011, areas protected by the state included five Strict Nature Reserves (Réserves Naturelles Intégrales), 21 Wildlife Reserves (Réserves Spéciales) and 21 National Parks (Parcs Nationaux).
 In 2007 six of the national parks were declared a joint World Heritage Site under the name Rainforests of the Atsinanana.
 These parks are Marojejy, Masoala, Ranomafana, Zahamena, Andohahela and Andringitra.
 Local timber merchants are harvesting scarce species of rosewood trees from protected rainforests within Marojejy National Park and exporting the wood to China for the production of luxury furniture and musical instruments.
-To raise public awareness of Madagascar's environmental challenges, the Wildlife Conservation Society opened an exhibit entitled "Madagascar!" in June 2008 at the Bronx Zoo in New York.